desyhamkar/Predict_Credit_Card_DefaultPay/README.md

 URL : https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients
 This research aimed at the case of customer default payments in Taiwan and compares the predictive accuracy of probability ,confusion matrix, AUC ( Area Under the curve).
 There are data mining methods I will use:
-1. Regression(LinearRegression,LogisticRegression)
+1. Linear Regression
+2. Logistic Regression
-2. kNN ( K-Nearest Neighbors)
+3. kNN  ( K-Nearest Neighbors)
-3. SVM ( Support Vector Machine)
+4. SVM ( Support Vector Machine)
-4. DecisionTree
-5. ModelComparison
+5. Naive Bayes
+6. Linear Discriminan
+7. Gradient Boosting Classifier
+8. Decision Tree
+9. Xgboost

 Our Data contains : 3000 observation and 24 features/variables